LedgerHQ/app-boilerplate/README.md

 The flow processed in [GitHub Actions](https://github.com/features/actions) is the following:

-- Ledger guidelines enforcer which verfies that an app is compliant with Ledger guidelines.
+- Ledger guidelines enforcer which verifies that an app is compliant with Ledger guidelines.
 The successful completion of this reusable workflow is a mandatory step for an app to be available on the Ledger application store.
 More information on the guidelines can be found in the repository [ledger-app-workflow](https://github.com/LedgerHQ/ledger-app-workflows)
 - Code formatting with [clang-format](http://clang.llvm.org/docs/ClangFormat.html)
 - Compilation of the application for all Ledger hardware in [ledger-app-builder](https://github.com/LedgerHQ/ledger-app-builder)
 - Unit tests of C functions with [cmocka](https://cmocka.org/) (see [unit-tests/](unit-tests/))